gematik/spec-ISiK-Basismodul/README.md

 ## Release Notes
 See [ReleaseNotes](ImplementationGuide/markdown/ReleaseNotes.md) for all information regarding the releases; new releases only refer to the present level (Stufe), there may be more recent releases (Technical Corrections - TC) at another level (e.g. 'Basismodul Stufe 2 - TC 2.0.9'  instead of 'Basismodul Stufe 1 - TC 1.0.6').

+Under the Github Releases a rendered version of the IG is available as a .zip-Folder (beginning from 1.0.10).

 ## List of Repos
 For more relevant repositories related to the ISiK project see: